Montedor Fort

 The Montedor Fort (Forte de Montedor in Portuguese), also referred to as Montedor Fortlet (Fortim de Montedor in Portuguese) or Paçô Fort (Forte de Paçô in Portuguese), is located on Paçô beach, in the parish of Carreço, municipality of Viana do Castelo, in Portugal.

 It is classified as a Property of Public Interest by Decree No. 47,508, published in DG No. 20, of 24 January 1967.

 History

-With the end of the War of Restoration (1640-1668), it was one of three similar forts built along the coast between Caminha and Viana do Castelo with the aim of strengthening the defense of the Atlantic coast of Alto Minho, vulnerable to possible attacks by pirates or the Spanish navy, the others being the Fort of Cão in Gelfa and Lagarteira Fort in Vila Praia de Âncora.
+With the end of the War of Restoration (1640-1668), it was one of three similar forts built along the coast between Caminha and Viana do Castelo with the aim of strengthening the defense of the Atlantic coast of Alto Minho, vulnerable to possible attacks by pirates or the Spanish navy, the others being the Fort of Cão in Gelfa and Fort of Lagarteira in Vila Praia de Âncora.
 These were added to the Ínsua Fort, built during that conflict to defend the mouth of the Minho River.

 At the time, existing fortifications such as the Valença fortress, the Castle of Vila Nova de Cerveira and the fort Santiago da Barra were renovated.
 To complement the defense of the left (south) bank of the Minho River, the Fort São Francisco de Lovelhe was built in Vila Nova de Cerveira.